Lenddo/android-lenddo/README.md

 For mobile data collection guide, click this [link](wiki/datasdk.md).

-## Connecting Social Networks to Lenddo
+## Connecting Social Networks and eKYC

-For onboarding your Social Networks accounts with LenddoEFL, click this [link](wiki/onboardingsdk.md).
+For onboarding your Social Networks accounts with LenddoEFL and using the eKYC feature, click this [link](wiki/onboardingsdk.md).

-## Document capture using Verifi Me

-To use Verifi.Me library to capture documents, click this [link](wiki/verifime.md).